THE DREAMS COURSE

 Cross-cultural dream awareness from the Guatemala Maya, Parintintin and Guarani of Brazil, Ese Eia peoples of Peru and Bolivia, and more.

-The anthropologists who have incorporated their own experiences of dreams & opened to ‘extraordinary’ experiences in their research.
+The anthropologists who have incorporated their own experiences of dreams & opened to ‘extraordinary’ experiences in their research, and how we can ground our own.

-The ethical implications and importance of incorporating dreaming practices as a research methodology.
+The importance of incorporating dreaming practices into a research methodology and the ethical considerations.

-Here to enrich your own research and storytelling practice.
+Here to enrich your own research, learning and storytelling practice.

-Within all our Living Research curriculum we invite your contribution, insights and experiences in our community platform.
+Within all our Living Research curriculum we invite your contribution, insights and experiences in our community platform - to be in a shared learning space together.

-At Soul Seed Gathering, we believe we will have a much more robust, rich, and true understanding of history and culture if we all take on the roles of record keepers, historians, and cultural authors.
+We will have a much more robust, rich, and true understanding of history. culture and the world if we all take on the roles of researchers, record keepers, historians, and cultural authors.

 Our dreams, and the dreams of others, can offer incredible insights, connections and teachings for us all to learn from.